 San Francisco, one of the oldest and stateliest cities on the West Coast of the US, is a fabulous and fun city with plenty to do over four days.
 From citywide orientation tours that highlight the many neighborhoods and squares to ghost tours of the city or Alcatraz, San Francisco delights travelers in search of great food and drink wild west and Gold Rush history, or architectural marvels like the Golden Gate Bridge.
-Four days in San Francisco allows you to immerse yourself in the life of the city.
+Four days in San Francisco allow you to immerse yourself in the life of the city.
 If you have more time in the city I recommend these great weekend getaways close to San Francisco.

 Take a tuk-tuk tour